In vertebrates, the neck is the part of the body

 But whereas a section above the level of the sixth cervical

 vertebra shows the air and food passages as larynx and pharynx, at a

-lower level these have become the trachea
+lower level these have become the trachea and esophagus.

 The primary structures of the neck are: